Car: 2009 e93, I.Drive, HiFi, No ski-hole pass through from factory.

 .
 Except the remote is coming from the thin black cable in the back, no need to buy an LVT2 module.

 Alot of the mudiness is gone.
 The bass sound is much cleaner.
-No more crap sounds when you want to feel your music.
+No more crap sounds when you raise the volume and want to feel the beat.
 Much better quality through all genres and formats.
-I have the crossover point of the amp at around 95hz, gain at 30%, with the 1242D Alpine.
-At some levels the bass, in my opinion is too much.
+I have the crossover point of the amp at around 65hz, gain at 40%, with the JLAudio W6.
+At some levels, the bass in my opinion is too much.
 There are no major rattling noises inside the car.
 With decent volume turned up, on the outside, with the doors closed, the bass is hardly noticeable, definitely no license plate rattling.
 Stock tweeters still sound dull but I think the subwoofer has cut some of its harshness.

-This is my first custom box and my first amp install, so im still working on some details like the flush mount for the speaker rim, sealing the trunk and cabin partition.
-Also trying to maybe add some foam or shock absorber to sit it in the trunk.
+This is my first custom box and my first amp install, so im still working on some details.

 Lossen up the joints and try to fit in before gluing anything.